kristovatlas/kiaraRobles.github.io/_posts/2016-01-13-binarysearchtree.md

 > A. Because he had the least value in his family, and had no children.

 There are those who understand binary search trees and those that don't.
-I'll admit that I some times dont.
-For a great many of us hobbyist turned programmers, the thought of traversing a binary search tree rarely (if ever) crosses my mind.
-But considering binary trees are implemented in wireless networking, nearly every  3D video game, and the compression algorithms for making .gifs it's worth knowing about.
+I'll admit that I sometimes dont.
+For a great many of us hobbyists turned programmers, the thought of traversing a binary search tree rarely (if ever) crosses my mind.
+But considering the engineering feat and beautiful simplicity of these data structures they're worth familiarizing yourself with.
+Binary trees are implemented in wireless networking, nearly every 3D video game, and the compression algorithms for making .gifs.

 #### Binary tree vs. Binary search tree

-The distinction between binary tree and Binary search tree is similar to that of a rectangle and a square.
-A square is always a rectangle, but a rectangle is not always a perfect square.
+The distinction between a binary tree and a binary search tree is similar to that of a rectangle and a square.
+A square is always a rectangle, but a rectangle isnt always a perfect square.
 A binary tree is a data structure where each node has up to two leaves.
-The binary search tree is a binary tree, with the additional requirement that its sorted with the following properties:
+The binary search tree is a binary tree, with the additional requirement that its also sorted with the following properties:
-- All values to the left subtree are less than the root
+-   All values on the left subtree are less than the root
-- All values to the right subtree are greater than the root
+-   All values on the right subtree are greater than the root
-- Each subtree is, itself, a binary search tree
+-   Each subtree is itself, a binary search tree

 ![](http://sourcecodemania.com/wp-content/uploads/2012/05/binary-tree-vs-binary-search-tree.jpg)

 #### Inventing the Binary Search Tree

 Suppose you have an array of sorted numbers.
-Divide the array in half and each subsequent half repeatedly, and keep the middle value separate.
+Divide the array in half and each subsequent half repeatedly, while keeping the middle value separate.
 You can visualize the fold in the array expanding upwards into a tree.

 ![](https://blog.penjee.com/wp-content/uploads/2015/12/optimal-binary-search-tree-from-sorted-array.gif)